Dre Campbell Farm

 Now that you know which plants to pair with your garlic and how to grow it, let’s talk about how to store it.

 The best way to store garlic is in a cool, dry place out of direct sunlight.
-You should also make sure that the environment is well-ventilated, as this will help ensure that your garlic doesn’t become moldy or mildewed.
+Make sure the area is well-ventilated.
+This helps prevent your garlic from becoming moldy or mildewed.

-If you’re looking for a quick and easy storage solution, you can store them in mesh bags or other breathable containers.
-This should be placed on the kitchen counter in a basket or pantry since these areas tend to have the perfect temperature and humidity for storing garlic.
+If you’re looking for a quick and easy storage solution, consider storing it in mesh bags or other breathable containers.
+Store garlic in a basket or on the kitchen counter.
+These places have the right temperature and humidity for garlic.

 You should also pay attention to how long you’re storing it.
 Freshly picked cloves of garlic will last longer than those that have been sitting around for a while.